nlplab/brat/contact.md

 tracker at GitHub][github_issues].
 Filing an issue ensures that it will be brought to the attention of the developers and hopefully fixed for an upcoming release and nightly build.

+## Developers ##

+You are encouraged to use the mailing list or the issue tracker, however, if you feel that your issue/question requires direct communication with the brat developers rather than the developers and the user-base please feel free to contact us personally.
+We will attempt to reply promptly, but do keep in mind that a response may take some time.
+Also, make sure to send your mail to all of the developers below to make sure that your response is not delayed due to a single developer not being available at the given time.

+* Pontus Stenetorp          &lt;pontus is s u-tokyo ac jp&gt;
+* Sampo Pyysalo             &lt;smp is s u-tokyo ac jp&gt;
+* Goran Topić               &lt;goran is s u-tokyo ac jp&gt;